blairbilodeau/website-files/content/home/talks.md

-widget = "pages"  # Do not modify this line! active = false  # Activate this widget? true/false weight = 70  # Order that this section will appear.
+widget = "pages"  # Do not modify this line! active = false  # Activate this widget? true/false weight = 25  # Order that this section will appear.

-title = "Recent & Upcoming Talks"
-subtitle = ""
+title = "Conference Presentations" subtitle = ""

 [content]